Themekraft/wc4bp/readme.txt

 * Fixing the payment methods to show in the checkout process
 * Fixing the option Turn off 'Shop' Tab inside "Settings" for the activity stream settings
 * Fixing the duplicate Save Button inside the Shop Setting view
-* Adding a new option to disable all function related to woocommerce, with this option checked all tabs will be disable
+* Adding a new option to disable all function related to WooCommerce, with this option checked all tabs will be disable
 * Fixing the error Illegal string offset 'tab_activity_disabled' for free version
 * Fixed an issue related to the hook the_title form wp.
 In some instance the post_id come empty and trow a warning.
 * Fixed free version problem add WC4BP_Loader::getFreemius()->is__premium_only() to avoid premium code insert into free version
-* Limit the woocommerce endpoint to only the basic implemented for core.
+* Limit the WooCommerce endpoint to only the basic implemented for core.
 * Implemented a cache for the function where the core get the endpoints
 * Implemented a cache for the functions referent to the endpoints
 * Fixing a waring, reported from h-20409